apache/airflow/docs/apache-airflow/concepts/timetable.rst

 -------------------

 Airflow comes with several common timetables built in to cover the most common use cases.
-Additional timetables may be available in provider packages.
+Additional timetables may be available in plugins.

 CronDataIntervalTimetable
 ^^^^^^^^^^^^^^^^^^^^^^^^^